bmoniey/teensy_baby8/README.md

 *Lights when button is pressed

-*Button to play note

-*Buttone to reset sequence
+Buttons:
+*Regular Mode: Just to plays notes on a selected channel

+*Skip Mode: Buttons cause sequencer to reset at the step of the pressed button

 PCF8574
 Uses PCF8574 IO expander to read buttons, drive LEDS and issue an interrupt when any of the input IO's change.